SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This walk takes about 10 to 15 minutes.

 You have a few parking options.
-Both options fill up early in the morning, so make sure to arrive as early as you can for parking.
+Both options fill up early in the morning, so arrive as early as you can for parking.

 All of these are an easy walk to the museum, but it can be hard to find a spot.
 Also, parking is only for 3 to 4 hours in most of these spots.
 Make sure to pay attention to the signs as they could decrease the amount you can park here at any time.